ComputationalRadiationPhysics/picongpu/alpaka/docs/source/basic/intro.rst

 The *alpaka* library defines and implements an abstract interface for the *hierarchical redundant parallelism* model.
 This model exploits task- and data-parallelism as well as memory hierarchies at all levels of current multi-core architectures.
 This allows to achieve performance portability across various types of accelerators by ignoring specific unsupported levels and utilizing only the ones supported on a specific accelerator.
-All hardware types (multi- and many-core CPUs, GPUs and other accelerators) are treated and can be programmed in the same way.
+All hardware types (CPUs, GPUs and other accelerators) are treated and can be programmed in the same way.
-The *alpaka* library provides back-ends for *CUDA*, *OpenMP*, *HIP* and other methods.
+The *alpaka* library provides back-ends for *CUDA*, *OpenMP*, *HIP*, *SYCL* and other technologies.
-The policy-based C++ template interface provided allows for straightforward user-defined extension of the library to support other accelerators.
+The trait-based C++ template interface provided allows for straightforward user-defined extension of the library to support other accelerators.

 The library name *alpaka* is an acronym standing for **A**\ bstraction **L**\ ibrary for **Pa**\ rallel **K**\ ernel **A**\ cceleration.